JacTech/Pointering/README.md

 UPDATE:

-- V4.1 is the first version i ordered
-- V4.1 After some soldering it seems everything accept for the antenna works
+- V4.1 is the first version i ordered and after some soldering it seems everything accept for the antenna works fine

 <h6>